Resources for Expats, Travelers, and Entrepreneurs Navigating Life and Trade in Aruba with the Aruban florin

 The banknotes feature images of famous Aruban historical figures, such as Queen Beatrix and Prime Minister Jan Peter Balkenende.
 The design of the currency is constantly being updated, so the physical appearance of the coins and banknotes may vary slightly over time.

-For card purchases if offered a choice of currencies always select to Pay in Aruban florin otherwise you may get much worst exchange rates.
+For card purchases, if you are offered a choice of currencies always select to Pay in Aruban florin otherwise you will typically get much worst dynamic currency conversion (DCC) exchange rates.

 Aruba is a Caribbean island located north of Venezuela.
 It is a constituent country of the Kingdom of the Netherlands and is located outside the hurricane belt, making it a popular tourist destination known for its sunny weather and white sandy beaches.
 The island has a population of around 110,000 people and the official languages are Dutch and Papiamento, a Portuguese-based creole language.